Namo Bharat: Systematic Program Evaluation for Efficient Delivery of Project (SPEED)

-SPEED is NCRTC's in-house, advanced, and user-friendly platform designed for monitoring and managing the reporting of activities during the pre-construction and construction phases of the RRTS.
-This robust and reliable system is built on modern technological frameworks, including JavaScript and PHP.
+SPEED is an in-house platform developed by NCRTC, designed for monitoring and managing the reporting of activities during the pre-construction and construction phases of the RRTS.
+This system is built on modern technological frameworks, including JavaScript and PHP.

 Common Data Environment (CDE)

-A Common Data Environment (CDE) has been implemented to serve as a centralized repository for all construction and pre-construction drawings and technical documents.
-It facilitates real-time collaboration and sharing of updated information, ensuring a single source of truth across the organization.
-The CDE enables efficient management of design processes, defines and implements workflows, and monitors progress and actions throughout the organization.
+A Common Data Environment (CDE) has been implemented to serve as a centralised repository for all construction and pre-construction drawings and technical documents.
+It facilitates real-time collaboration and sharing of updated information, ensuring a single source of truth across the organisation.
+The CDE enables efficient management of design processes, defines and implements workflows, and monitors progress and actions throughout the organisation.

 Building Information Modelling (BIM)

 Building Information Modeling (BIM) is an intelligent 3D model-based process that provides architecture, engineering, and construction professionals with the insights and tools needed to efficiently plan, design, construct, and manage buildings, infrastructure, and other structures.
 Project components, such as walls and doors, are modeled in 3D using BIM software, offering a realistic representation of how the final structure will appear.
 All RRTS stations are currently being designed and developed using the BIM platform.